atsepkov/RapydScript/README.md

 - Computed dictionary/object literal keys (`(foo**2): val`, only supported with ES6 flag)
 - Spread operators in arrays (`['one', *splat, 'ten']`, only supported with ES6 flag)
 - Spread operators in object literals (`{foo: "bar", *splat, baz: "qux"}`, only supported with ES6 flag)
-- Setters and getters for classes
+- Setters and getters for classes (only supported with ES6 flag)
+- Template literals

 The remaining features are all supported with regular mode but take advantage of ES6 features when compiled with `-es6` flag: